19 Stimulating Spring Activities for Preschoolers That Will Get Them Moving

 11. Growing beans on cotton balls

-This is another excellent experiment by The Imagination Tree and is a great way to teach kids about root systems.
+This excellent experiment by The Imagination Tree is a great way to teach kids about root systems.
 Stuff some cotton balls in a glass jar and insert a bean or two on either side.
-Water the cotton balls until they’re damp, place near a sunny window and watch their little eyes light up as the beans grow and sprout over time!
+Water the cotton balls until they’re damp, place them near a sunny window and watch their little eyes light up as the beans grow and sprout over time!

 12. Paper bag tiara

 Happy Hooligans came up with this enchanting springtime craft for preschoolers.
 Cut and shape a paper bag into a crown that fits around your little one’s head.
 Then, using a hot glue gun, attach fake flowers and green raffia.
 Preschoolers can use this style accessory for all sorts of imaginative play or just make a flower child fashion statement.

 14. Spring-colored sand play